spagnuolocarmine/playground-mpi/markdowns/cap6/cluster.md

 For running our experiment based on MPI and C language we use a Linux machine running the MPI implementation [OpenMPI](https://www.open-mpi.org/).
 The OpenMPI installation requires that all machines in the cluster have configured the same user and exchanged the SSH keys.

-For this reason, the [repository](https://github.com/spagnuolocarmine/ubuntu-openmpi-openmp) provides several installation scripts to build our computing environment on a Ubuntu Linux machine.
+For this reason, the [repository](https://github.com/spagnuolocarmine/ubuntu-openmpi-openmp) provides installation scripts to build our computing environment on a Ubuntu Linux machine.

 ### Cluster Scenario